12.7. Mahjong Tiles: Outlining A Polymorphic Solution

 The Tile class The RankTile Class The CharacterTile class The WhiteDragonTile The PictureTile class The CircleTile class The BambooTile class The SeasonTile class The FlowerTile class The Bamboo1Tile class

 The draw functions use the host operating system's or implementing language's native drawing functions, making the functions non-portable and placing them beyond the scope of an introductory text.
-The following class outlines include the draw functions to illustrate their syntax and the sequence of their internal operations but otherwise focus on the more easily demonstrated matches functions.
+Nevertheless, even the partial implementations presented here authentically illustrate numerous polymorphic concepts introduced in the current chapter.
+The tile classes outlined here include abridged draw functions to demonstrate C++'s polymorphic syntax and function-calling sequences.
+Conversely, the matches functions are complete.

 class Tile